Jeffrey-Ede/partial-STEM/README.md

 The last saved checkpoint for a fully trained 1/20 coverage system of neural networks is available [here](https://drive.google.com/open?id=1jkf9iSnarcuj2uRmsWmCEbghfncgWdXz).
 A 1/40 coverage model is also available.
 Both networks were trained on artificially noisy scans, which are harder than typical scans.
 A 1/20 model trained on typical 1/20 coverage scans with real noise will be uploaded in the future.

-A set of source code directories for spiral scans selected with binary masks is in `pstem'.
+A set of source code directories for spiral scans selected with binary masks is in `pstem`.
 Coverages are listed in `notes.txt` files.
 Each directory contains neural network source code, the loss log, notes, and source code variants used to calculate test set performances and sheets of examples.

 ## Training Data